1. Rivers

 Footnote

 *Prices are per person, in Australian dollars and for Australian and New Zealand residents only.
 They are based on double occupancy, subject to availability and correct at time of publication.
 Prices include all advertised discounts.
-All offers are subject to availability and valid only for new bookings only on selected departures made between 02 December 2025 – 31 March 2026 at 6pm (AEDT) unless sold out prior.
+All offers are subject to availability and valid only for new bookings only on selected departures made between 01 April – 30 June 2026 at 5:00pm (AEST) unless sold out prior.
 Viking reserves the right to correct errors or omissions and to change any and all fares, fees and surcharges at any time.
 View the Passenger Ticket Contract for full booking terms and conditions.

 Company Information